Updated: Apr 14

 When I was preparing to retire from teaching in 2019 I came across Tosha Silver’s books Change Me Prayers and It’s Not Your Money.
 As I was trying very hard to open myself to any new possibility, Tosha’s perspective and prayers were transformative for me.
 A piece of one of her prayers constantly ran through my mind.
 “Let everything that needs to go, go.
 Let everything that needs to come, come.”
 I said this constantly as I cleared out my life preparing for whatever was next.
 I literally cleaned out every single area of my house, letting go of anything that was energetically holding me back.
 I opened myself up as much as possible to what was ready to come in next.
 I got rid of all my Dickens books (I don’t read them any more) and kept all the Jane Austens (definitely a favorite for a rainy day).
 I gave away all my basket making materials (I never actually used them) and some carving tools I finally admitted I was never going to use.
 I gave away a lot of clothes and shoes I kept only for my job.
 I sold artwork that no longer felt right and boxes of canning jars (I love to can, but I have done very little the past few years).
 Piece by piece I looked at and evaluated everything I owned.
 Was it part of my identity?
 Did I want to keep it moving forward into my new life?
 What needed to go so that the new could come?

 I bet you never thought of de-cluttering as energy work!
 By getting clear on where you want to go and releasing the stuff that won’t get you there, you also release the energy cords holding you back.
 This can be a freeing and transformative practice.
 It also sends a signal to the universe that you are serious about changing your life.
 You may not know exactly what to do, but you are starting somewhere and trusting that the next steps will arise at the right time.
-Energetically, you are committing to the change you have envisioned and are asking for the Divine to fill the empty space with the energy of who you want to become.
+Energetically, you are committing to the change you have envisioned and are asking for the empty space to be filled with the energy of who you want to become.
 This is a powerful way to get unstuck and start moving forward again.

 So are you ready to start cleaning out your stuff and the energy behind it?
 If you want to jump right in, go for it!
 Take what we talked about here and these two mantras to get you started: